 Domain name is an essential part of brand identity in the digital environment.
 If domain information is not fully checked and verified, businesses may face risks such as duplicate domains, easy impersonation, or association with harmful content.

-– 60% of users report less trust in websites using non-transparent domains (Trustpilot Report, 2022)
+– 60% of users said they have less trust in websites using non-transparent domains (Trustpilot Report, 2022)

-– A startup company in Hanoi lost nearly 300 million VND due to .com domain hijacking after only registering the .vn version without thoroughly checking ownership (anonymous internal case study)
+– A startup company in Hanoi lost nearly 300 million VND due to the misappropriation of their .com domain after only registering the .vn version without a comprehensive ownership check (anonymous internal case study)

 Checking helps secure and prevent fraud